Gujarat: Language

 Gujarati is the official language of the state of Gujarat.
 An Indo-Aryan language, it is spoken natively by 86% of the state's population, or 52 million people (as of 2011).
 Hindi is the second-most frequently spoken language in the state, being spoken by more than 6% of the population.
 Marathi also is spoken in urban areas.

-People from the Kutch region of Gujarat also speak in the Kutchi mother tongue and, to a great extent, understand Sindhi as well.
-Memoni is the mother tongue of Kathiawar and Sindhi Memons, most whom are Muslims.
+1.9% speak Sindhi, 1.5% Marathi, 1.4% Bhili, 0.79% Urdu, 0.30% Odia.
+In Kutch region people speak the Kutchi and Sindhi languages and Memoni is spoken in Kathiawar by Sindhi Memons.
 Almost 88% of the Gujarati Muslims speak Gujarati as their mother tongue and the remaining 12% speak Urdu.
-A sizeable proportion of Gujarati Muslims are bilingual in the two languages.

 In rural areas among the tribals, various Bhil dialects are spoken by approximately 1.37% of the population.
 In the northeast part of the state Bhili is spoken, in the central part of the state Bhili, Bhilali, and Vasava are spoken, while in the southeast part of the state Dangi, Varli, Chodri, and Dhodia (which are related to Marathi) are spoken.

-Apart from this, English, Bengali, Kannada, Malayalam, Marwari, Odia, Punjabi, Tamil, Telugu, and others are spoken by a considerable number of economic migrants from other states of India who are seeking employment.
+Three language formula

 Under the three-language formula, the languages taught in schools are: